mrTimofey/vue-ssr-starter/README.md

 Every component within `src/pages` directory can use some special features providing full SSR support:

-* `component.routeParams`, String - additional route suffix.
+* `component.routePath`, String - additional route suffix.
 Usually used to provide dynamic route segments.
 	You can use any string allowed for the vue-router path definition.
 All dynamic segments are automatically mapped to component `props`.
 * `component.routeMeta`, Object - `route.meta`.
 Include `statusCode` here to modify an HTTP status returned with SSR.